Derv-OFlynn/Fallout2ndYear/04. Data Communications/Exam Revision.md

 ![](https://i.imgur.com/O8122e5.png)

+### <mark style="background: #69E772;">Next Hop Routing:</mark>

+Next hop routing is about determining the next router or "hop" for a packet based on its destination IP address.

+When a packet arrives at a router, it checks its routing table to find the best match for the destination IP address.
+The router then forwards the packet to the next hop router or outgoing interface.

+This process repeats until the packet reaches its final destination.
+Ultimately, next hop routing ensures efficient packet delivery in IP networks by dynamically selecting the next router based on destination IP addresses.

 ### <mark style="background: #69E772;">Address Resolution Techniques:</mark>

 The algorithm used to translate a protocol address into a hardware address depends upon the protocol and hardware addressing schemes in use.